 - Contempt Motions are filed when the other party intentionally fails to comply with the judgment/order, such as by failing to pay support or by purposefully failing to follow through on some other Court-ordered obligation.
 If proven, the sanctions upon a non-compliant party can be severe and can include a commitment to the County Jail.

-Request a Free Consultation
+Request Your Free

 Start fresh with your free case evaluation today